syedsadman16/FlaskBlog/README.md

 ```

 For loops
-- Define users posts as a list inside function
+- Arraays can be defined inside app.py file.
+It should be passed to appropriate template when rendering
 ```python
  posts = [
         {